 Arizona Diamondbacks vs New York Mets Odds, Spread, and Totals

-The Arizona Diamondbacks will open up their road trip tonight with a trip to Citi Field to face the New York Mets.
-The Mets recovered from some early-season bumps in…
+The Arizona Diamondbacks will continue their road trip with another matchup against the New York Mets.
+New York stole Game 1 behind a stellar offensive performance led by Francisco Lindor…

-The Arizona Diamondbacks will open up their road trip tonight with a trip to Citi Field to face the New York Mets.
-The Mets recovered from some early-season bumps in the road to earn a 20-9 record, while the Diamondbacks are struggling to tread water in a crowded NL West division.
+The Arizona Diamondbacks will continue their road trip with another matchup against the New York Mets.
+New York stole Game 1 behind a stellar offensive performance led by Francisco Lindor and Starling Marte, who had two RBIs apiece.

-The Diamondbacks will entrust starting pitcher Eduardo Rodriguez with the start tonight.
-The veteran was essentially a proven commodity coming into his second season in Arizona, consistently earning mediocre numbers throughout his career.
-2025 has been no different, as Rodriguez has put up a 4.40 ERA and a 1.29 WHIP on the season.
-He does come into this start on a bit of a cold streak, seeing as his last trip to the mound ended after he gave up four runs over six innings of work against the Tampa Bay Rays.
+Attempting to prevent a similar performance from the New York bats is Arizona starting pitcher Corbin Burnes.
+The former Cy Young award winner has struggled in his first few starts with the Diamondbacks, earning numbers far worse than those he posted with the Baltimore Orioles in 2024.
+His last start featured his best effort, as Burnes managed five innings of one-run ball against the Tampa Bay Rays.
+The Mets will provide a significantly tougher test than the Rays did in tonight's game.

 Spread